Request a call

 • Hidden

-In today’s reality, the market has become consumer-centric — you need to get people interested in your product or service offering a custom approach because there are too many options on the table.
-Competitiveness is growing day by day and that’s when smart use of data can help you stay ahead.
+In today’s reality, the market has become consumer-centric — you need to get people interested in your product or service by offering a custom approach because there are too many options on the table.
+Competitiveness is growing day by day, and that’s when smart use of business data can help you stay ahead.

-Data continues to influence marketing and sales strategies’ decision-making, from choosing the right online platform for marketing campaigns to targeting online customers with special or personalized promotions.
-Business intelligence for marketing processes allows for using actionable data to track customer purchases and view sales statistics for various types of products to optimize campaigns and drive the most conversions.
+Data continues to influence marketing and sales strategies’ decision-making, from choosing the right social media platforms for digital marketing campaigns to targeting online customers with special or personalized promotions.
+Business intelligence for marketing processes allows for the use of actionable data to track customer purchases and view sales statistics for various types of products to optimize campaigns and drive the most conversions.
+How would the marketing industry use business intelligence?
+Let’s find out the details below.

 What is Business Intelligence?

 Business intelligence (BI) is a set of technology-driven processes that can help extract relevant and essential information from a large amount of internal and external information available through reporting and data visualization.
-These insights can help various organizational functions like marketing and sales enable better decision-making and calculated actions.
+This can help various organizational functions like marketing and sales enable better decision-making and calculated actions.

 Business intelligence for sales and marketing

-BI includes a combination of analytics, data management, and reporting tools, along with various methodologies for analyzing and visualizing data in dashboards.
+BI in marketing includes a combination of data analytics, data management, and reporting tools, along with various methodologies for analyzing and visualizing data in dashboards.

 Business intelligence for marketing helps to:

-• Analyze audiences’ pain points, interaction patterns, and purchasing habits to target the right person in the right moment with the right promotion
+• Analyze audiences’ pain points, interaction patterns, and purchasing habits to target the right person at the right moment with the right promotion

 • Track marketing campaigns’ performance in real-time and optimize data usage to maximize performance

-• Data processing and reporting automation allows to see the big picture and not spend marketing specialists’ time on routine, instead of providing them with a powerful tool for valuable insight discovery
+• Data processing and reporting automation allows to see the big picture and not spend marketing teams’ time on routine, instead of providing them with a powerful tool for valuable insight discovery

-Let’s take a closer look at what benefits business intelligence brings to marketing.
+Let’s take a closer look at the benefits that business intelligence in marketing brings to companies.

 Business intelligence for sales and marketing

-Business intelligence for digital marketing helps marketers obtain in-depth insights into a client’s wishes, preferences, and attitudes.
-Businesses can use these insights to create more efficient marketing campaigns for precise target audience hits and generate outstanding results.
+Business intelligence for digital marketing helps specialists obtain in-depth insights into a client’s wishes, preferences, and attitudes with minimum marketing efforts.
+Businesses can use these insights to create more efficient marketing campaigns for existing and potential customers and generate outstanding results.
 Let’s dive deep into the BI benefits for marketing.

 Enhanced Customer Experience and Increased Effectiveness

-Marketing managers worldwide are competing based on customer experience, and it becomes crucial to know customers’ behavior, needs, and wants.
-Business intelligence for digital marketing empowers businesses with customer insight to divide customers into segments and attract the right type of prospects to meet the company’s target numbers.
+Marketing professionals worldwide are competing based on customer experience, and it becomes crucial to know customers’ behavior, needs, and wants.
+Business intelligence for digital marketing empowers businesses with customer insight to divide them into segments and attract the right type of prospects to meet the company’s target numbers.

 Business intelligence for sales and marketing